OSGeo/gdal/gdal/doc/source/development/rfc/rfc75_multidimensional_arrays.rst

 Motivation
 ----------

-Multidimensional arrays (also known as hypercubes) are a way of mоdelling spatio-temporal (time series of
+Multidimensional arrays (also known as hypercubes) are a way of modelling spatio-temporal (time series of
-2D raster) or spatio-vertical-temporal (2D + Z dimension + time dimension) data which
+2D raster), spatio-vertical-temporal (2D + Z dimension + time dimension) or spatio-spectral-temporal (2D + spectral + time dimension) data which
 are becoming increasingly more available.
-GDAL current raster model is however strongly 2D oriented.
+The current GDAL raster model is however strongly 2D oriented.
 A number of drivers, such as netCDF, HDF4, HDF5, work around that limitation by using raster bands or subdatasets to expose muliple 2D slices of what is intrinsically a N>2 Multidimensional dataset.
 It is desirable to have a